MohamedMarawany/E-commerce-Analytics-Module/README.md

 - Optimize a computationally intensive task using vectorized operations.

 ## Requirements:-
-- Implement a task using loops.
+1. Implement a task using loops.
-- Implement the same task using vectorized operations.
+2. Implement the same task using vectorized operations.
-- Compare and report performance differences.
+3. Compare and report performance differences.

 # Task 11: Report Generation

+**Description:**
-Description: Generate a summary report with key insights and recommendations.
+- Generate a summary report with key insights and recommendations.

+## Requirements:
-Requirements: - Summarize overall revenue, top-selling products, best customer segments, and countries.
+1. Summarize overall revenue, top-selling products, best customer segments, and countries.
-- Provide insights from time series analysis and recommendations.
+2. Provide insights from time series analysis and recommendations.